Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Materials and Methods

 \subsection{Experimental setup at EuXFEL (Figure~\ref{fig:XFEL_setup})}

 The probe pulses are devivered by an amplified Ytterbium fiber laser operating at 1030~nm.
-The EO effect is achieved in a Gallium Phosphide (GaP) crystal, which is placed inside the vacuum chamber of the accelerator, near the electron beam~\cite{steffen2019compact}.
-The {current} setup permits to detect only one EO channel output at a time.
+The EO effect is achieved in a Gallium Phosphide (GaP) crystal with 2~mm thickness, which is placed inside the vacuum chamber of the accelerator, near the electron beam~\cite{steffen2020compact}.
+The {current} setup permits to detect only one EO channel output at a time, because one readout camera is available at the time.

 The spectra are recorded in single-shot, using a grating spectrometer based on the KALYPSO fast linear array {detector~\cite{rota2018kalypso,Gerth19} operated at a line rate of 1.13~MHz}.
-A first series of electron bunch trains for one polarization is recorded and then the last half waveplate before the polarizing beam splitter is rotated by $\pi/8$ to record the complementary polarization.
+A first series of electron bunch trains for one polarization is recorded and then the last half-wave plate before the polarizing beam splitter is rotated by $\pi/8$ to record the complementary polarization.
 Hence, the two EO channel outputs can be used to reconstruct the individual electron bunch shapes within the burst using the phase-diversity technique.
-Note that a straightforward upgrade is also planned, with the aim to achieve simultaneous recording of both polarisations.}
+Note that a straightforward upgrade is also planned, with the aim to achieve simultaneous recording of both polarisations, and realize true single-shot operation.}